cakephp/docs/en/tutorials-and-examples/cms/tags-and-users.rst

 --------------------------

-In CakePHP we like to keep our controller actions slim, and put most of our application's logic in the models.
+In CakePHP we like to keep our controller actions slim, and put most of our application's logic in the model layer.
 If you were to visit the **/articles/tagged** URL now you would see an error that the ``findTagged()`` method has not been implemented yet, so let's do that.
 In **src/Model/Table/ArticlesTable.php** add the following::